LennaHammer/English/EVP/out/words_adjective.md

 - The weather was awful.
 - She's got an awful boss.
 - It's an awful place.
-- She'd been ill and she looked awful.
+- She'd been ill and she `looked` awful.

 ## 121. back ## adjective [always before noun]
 /bæk/ AT BACK
 [A2]at or near the back of something
-- a back door/room
+- a back `door/room`
-- the back page/seat
+- the back `page/seat`
-- I put it in the back pocket of my jeans.
+- I put it in the back `pocket` of my jeans.

 ## 122. bad ## adjective
 /bæd/ LOW QUALITY
 [A2]of low quality and not acceptable
 - The food was so bad we couldn't eat it.
-- He has some very bad habits.
+- He has some very bad `habits`.
-- He was sent home from school for bad behavior.
+- He was sent home from school for bad `behavior`.
-- I'm very bad at cooking.
+- I'm very bad `at` cooking.

 ## 123. bad ## adjective
 /bæd/ not (too) bad
 [A2]satisfactory
-- That's not bad for such a small company.
+- That's not bad `for` such a small company.

 ## 124. bad ## adjective
 /bæd/ be bad for sb/sth